man-group/ArcticDB/docs/mkdocs/docs/tutorials/metadata.md

 # Metadata

-ArcticDB enables you to store arbitrary binary-blobs along side symbols and versions.
+ArcticDB enables you to store arbitrary binary-blobs alongside symbols and versions.
 The data is pickled when using the Python API.
 Note that there is a 4GB limit to the size of a single blob.

 The below example shows a basic example of writing and reading metadata (in this case a pickled Python dictionary):